The Solemnity of the Annunciation

 Frequently Asked Questions

-1. What if the Annunciation Feast Falls on a Day During Holy Week or Easter Week?
+1. What if the Annunciation Feast falls on a day during Holy Week or Easter week?
 In the Western Catholic liturgical calendar, the feast is moved if necessary to prevent it from either falling on a Sunday, or during Holy Week or Easter week.
 To avoid a Sunday, the previous Saturday (March 24) would be observed instead.
 In years when March 25 falls during Holy Week or Easter Week, the Feast of the Annunciation is moved to the Monday after the second Sunday of Easter (Low Sunday).
 Folk belief is that it is bad luck when the Annunciation falls on Good Friday.

 This page written by .